imnotkind/soccer-pifu/README.md

 - 3d pose estimation is quite accurate on even blurry images, so we use that result for the pixel aligned implicit classification function which classifies surface inside/outside

+use better resolution in pifuHD
+- I used 512x512 (default) resolution, due to memory resource limitations, but I bet we could get some better results in higher resolution since we have 8k soccer videos